amazon-archives/awsmobile-cli/README.md

 5. analytics (Pinpoint)
 6. hosting (S3 and CloudFront Distribution)

+For a comprehensive description of the awsmobile-cli, please visit [AWSMobile CLI Reference](http://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-reference.html)

 ## Usage

-Go to the [AWS Mobile Docs](http://docs.aws.amazon.com/aws-mobile/latest/developerguide/javascript-getting-started.html) to learn more about the usage of the awsmobile-cli and some sample codes to get your app up and running.
+Go to the [AWS Mobile Docs](http://docs.aws.amazon.com/aws-mobile/latest/developerguide/web-getting-started.html) to learn more about the usage of the awsmobile-cli and some sample codes to get your app up and running.